itxprashant/quant-trading-bot/README.md

 An automated **market-making bot** for the [DevClub Quant Trading Simulation](https://quant.devclub.in).
 It continuously quotes buy and sell orders around the mid-price, skewing prices based on current inventory to manage risk and capture the spread.

+This bot placed first in the Quant Trading Simulation challenge.

+Made by: Sumit Kumar Saw (3x3cu73) and tweaked by me (itxprashant).

 Two interchangeable implementations are provided:

 | Variant | Runtime | API Transport | Best For |